Here you’ll find answers to some of the most frequently asked questions about the Norwich to Tilbury project.

 National Grid is a group of companies, and one of those companies, National Grid Electricity Transmission, owns, builds and maintains the network in England and Wales.
 It's National Grid Electricity Transmission that's developing plans for the Norwich to Tilbury upgrade.

-Within the National Grid Group there are other distinctly separate legal entities, each with their individual responsibilities and roles.
+National Grid Group is made up of several separate companies, each with different responsibilities and roles.
 More information about National Grid can be found on the about us section of National Grid’s website.

 National Grid Electricity Transmission owns, builds and maintains the high-voltage electricity transmission network in England and Wales.
 This network operates primarily at 400 kilovolts (kV) and 275 kV.